MicrosoftDocs/patterns-practices/patterns-practices/reference/ieventaggregator-interface-mspp-pubsubevents.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IEventAggregatorPublic Interface IEventAggregator
+public interface IEventAggregatorPublic Interface IEventAggregator

 See Also
 --------